snowdrop/k8s-infra/ibm-cloud/README.md

 ## Introduction

-The goal of this project is to maintain IBM Cloud VPC
+The goal of this project is to manage IBM Cloud VPC (Virtual Private cloud)

 ## References